nickzoic/nick.zoic.org/art/new-new-static-site/index.md

 ========

-It seems just the other day I [shifted this blog to Pelican and S3](/art/new-static-site/) but apparetnly it has been almost 4 years.
+It seems just the other day I [shifted this blog to Pelican and S3](/art/new-static-site/) but apparently it has been almost 4 years.

 Now we're shifting over to running on [Jekyll](https://jekyllrb.com/) / [Github Pages](https://pages.github.com) ... it seems easier.